 The Authority entered into a lease agreement with Pittsburgh Associates (Pirates) with an initial term of 29.5 years, commencing in March 2001 and ending on October 31, 2030.
-Obligated payments to the Authority include the following components: (a) base rent of \$100,000 per year, (b) excess gate revenues ((i) 5% of gate revenues over \$44.5 million up to and including \$52 million and, (ii) 10% of gate revenues over \$52 million increased annually by the percentage increase in the average ticket price), (c) excess concession revenue ((i) if the Pirates' arrangement with its concessionaire(s) entitles the team to receive more than 42% of the aggregate gross concession revenues, the Pirates shall pay the Authority 5% of the excess over the 42% and 10% of the excess over 45% and (ii) 5% of gross food and beverage revenues in excess of \$9.00 per capita (adjusted annually by CPI increases)) and (d) ticket surcharges (the team shall receive and retain the first \$1,500,000 of ticket surcharges each year, with the next \$375,000 (adjusted annually by CPI increases) paid to the Authority for deposit into the PNC Park capital reserve fund, and the next \$250,000 paid directly to the Authority to be used at the Authority's discretion.
-The Pirates shall retain any ticket surcharges collected above these amounts.
-In fiscal year 2019, the Authority recognized \$100,000 in base rent and \$628,630 in ticket surcharges.
-In fiscal year 2018, the Authority recognized \$100,000 in base rent and \$780,847 in ticket surcharges.
+Obligated payments to the Authority include the following components: (a) base rent of \$100,000 per year, (b) excess gate revenues ((i) 5% of gate revenues over \$44.5 million up to and including \$52 million and, (ii) 10% of gate revenues over \$52 million increased annually by the percentage increase in the average ticket price), (c) excess concession revenue ((i) if the Pirates' arrangement with its concessionaire(s) entitles the team to receive more than 42% of the aggregate gross concession revenues, the Pirates shall pay the Authority 5% of the excess over the 42% and 10% of the excess over 45% and (ii) 5% of gross food and beverage revenues in excess of \$9.00 per capita (adjusted annually by CPI increases)) and (d) ticket surcharges (the team receives the first \$1,500,000 of ticket surcharges each year, with the next \$375,000 (adjusted annually by CPI increases) to the Authority for deposit into the PNC Park capital reserve fund, the next \$250,000 to the Authority to be used at the Authority's discretion, and anything above these amounts to the team.
+In fiscal year 2020, the Authority recognized \$100,000 in base rent and nothing in ticket surcharges.
+Due to the COVID 19 pandemic, while 32 games were played at PNC Park, they were not open to the public for viewing.
+In lease year 2019, the Authority recognized \$100,000 in base rent and \$628,630 in ticket surcharges.
 No money was received in either year for excess gate and/or excess concession revenues.

-Under the conditions of the operating lease, the Pirates are granted naming, advertising, broadcasting, and telecommunications rights pertaining to PNC Park.
+Under the conditions of the lease, the Pirates are granted naming, advertising, broadcasting, and telecommunications rights pertaining to PNC Park.
 The Pirates are obligated to pay all expenses in connection with the maintenance, use, repair, and occupancy of PNC Park.
-Since the opening of the facility, the Pirates have paid for certain leasehold improvements and furniture, fixtures, and equipment.
-Although these leasehold improvements and fixed asset purchases would remain with the building as property of the Authority upon termination of the lease, they are not capitalized by the Authority.
-The Authority has certain obligations for capital repairs as defined in the Lease and paid from the Authority's PNC Park capital reserve fund.
+The Authority has certain obligations for capital repairs as defined in the lease, for which the Authority may use the PNC Park capital reserve fund.